aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ## Lambda Function

-The quarkus-lambda-demo project has by default configured the test handler in the `quarkus-lambda-demo/src/main/resources/application.properties/ and we will use this handler for the demo
+The quarkus-lambda-demo project has by default configured the test handler in the `quarkus-lambda-demo/src/main/resources/application.properties/` and we will use this handler for the demo.

 ```
 quarkus.lambda.handler=test